 Bill is an AV Preeminent Martindale-Hubbell peer review rated lawyer.
 This ranking by judges and fellow attorneys is the highest possible rating in both legal ability and ethical standards bestowed by Martindale-Hubbell.

 Bill lives in Plymouth with his wife of 53 years.
 His four children and eight grandchildren all live in Plymouth as well.

-David Fortin has a Bachelor in Computer Science from Purdue, a Master in Business Administration from Indiana University at South Bend, and a Juris Doctor from Valparaiso University School of Law.
+David Fortin has a Bachelor of Science from Purdue, a Master in Business Administration from Indiana University at South Bend, and a Juris Doctor from Valparaiso University School of Law.

 David has worked in public accounting, in heavy industry, and in business services.